davidtstafford/sql-cubed/blog/2018-12-30-SQL-Server-Loading-Daily-Partitions/index.md

     IF EXISTS ( SELECT 1 FROM dbo.MainTable WHERE RunDate = @PartitionDate)
     BEGIN
         SET @ErrorMessage = 'Data has already been loaded for the date.
-Pplease purge it first';
+Please purge it first';
         RAISERROR(@ErrorMessage,16,1);
         RETURN;
     END